-- (a) The Department is not required to create records that do not exist. - (b) The Department shall determine whether the request seeks copies of a disclosable record in possession of the Department, and shall respond to the person making the request of the determination no later than 10 days from the date of the request, unless unusual circumstances preclude doing so.
-If more time is needed, an extension of up to 14 additional days may be authorized by the Custodian of Records or the authorized designee.
-If an extension is authorized, the Custodian of Records shall provide the requester written notice that includes the reason for the extension and the anticipated date of the response. - 1.
-When the request does not reasonably describe the records sought, the Custodian of Records shall assist the requester in making the request focused and effective in identifying the records or information so that a response to the request is possible, including providing assistance for overcoming any practical basis for denying access to the records or information.
-The Custodian of Records shall also assist in describing the information technology and physical location in which the records exist (Government Code § 6253.1). - If the record requested is available on the Department website, the requester may be directed to the location on the website where the record is posted.
-If the requester is unable to access or reproduce the record, a copy of the record shall be promptly provided. - (c) Upon request, a record shall be provided in an electronic format utilized by the Department.
-Records shall not be provided only in electronic format unless specifically requested (Government Code § 6253.9).
+- (d) Either the requested record or the reason for nondisclosure shall be provided promptly, but no later than 10 days from the date of request, unless unusual circumstances preclude doing so.
+If more time is needed, an extension of up to 14 additional days may be authorized by the supervisor or the authorized designee, if the request is especially voluminous or involves multiple County departments (Gov. Code § 7922.535(b)) with input from County Counsel's office.
+If an extension is authorized, the Department shall provide the requester written notice that includes the reason for the extension and the anticipated date of the response. - 1.
+When the request does not reasonably describe the records sought, the supervisor shall assist the requester in making the request focused and effective in a way to identify the records or information that would be responsive to the request, including providing assistance for overcoming any practical basis for denying access to the records or information.
+The supervisor shall also assist in describing the information and technology and physical location in which the record exists (Government Code § 7922.600).

+221.4.2 DENIALS

-- (d) When a record contains material with release restrictions and material not subject to release restrictions, the restricted material shall be redacted and the unrestricted material released. - 1.
-A copy of the redacted release should be maintained in the case file for proof of what was actually released, and as a place to document the reasons for the redactions.
-If the record is audio or video, a copy of the redacted audio/ video release should be maintained in the Department approved media storage system and a notation should be made in the case file to document the release and the reasons for the redacted portions. - (e) If a record request is denied in whole or part, the requester shall be provided a written response that includes the statutory exemption for withholding the record or facts that the public interest served by nondisclosure clearly outweighs the public interest served by disclosure of the record (Government Code § 6255).
-The written response shall also include the names, titles, or positions of each person responsible for the denial.
+The denial of a request for public records is subject to the following:

+- (a) if a record request is denied in whole or part, the requester shall be provided a written response that includes the statutory exemption for withholding the record or facts showing that the public interest served by nondisclosure outweighs the interest served by disclosure (Government Code § 7922.000). - (b) The written response to the denial shall include the names, titles, or positions of each person responsible for the denial (Government Code § 7922.540).